MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-set-up-data-product-batch.md

 Before you begin setting up your data product batch, make sure you meet these prerequisites:

-- **Azure subscription**.
-If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).
+- **Azure subscription.** If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).

-- **Permissions to the Azure subscription**.
-To set up Purview and Azure Synapse Analytics for the deployment, you must have the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the Azure subscription.
+- **Permissions to the Azure subscription.** To set up Purview and Azure Synapse Analytics for the deployment, you must have the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the Azure subscription.
 You'll set more role assignments for services and service principals in the tutorial.

-- **Deployed resources**.
-To complete the tutorial, these resources must already be deployed in your Azure subscription:
+- **Deployed resources.** To complete the tutorial, these resources must already be deployed in your Azure subscription:

-  - *Data management landing zone*.
-For more information, see the [data management landing zone](https://github.com/Azure/data-management-zone) GitHub repository.
+  - **Data management landing zone.** For more information, see the [data management landing zone](https://github.com/Azure/data-management-zone) GitHub repository.
-  - *Data landing zone*.
-For more information, see the [data landing zone](https://github.com/Azure/data-landing-zone) GitHub repository.
+  - **Data landing zone.** For more information, see the [data landing zone](https://github.com/Azure/data-landing-zone) GitHub repository.
-  - *Data product batch*.
-For more information, see the [data product batch](https://github.com/Azure/data-product-batch) GitHub repository.
+  - **Data product batch.** For more information, see the [data product batch](https://github.com/Azure/data-product-batch) GitHub repository.

-- **Microsoft Purview account**.
-The account is created as part of your data management landing zone deployment.
+- **Microsoft Purview account.** The account is created as part of your data management landing zone deployment.

-- **Self-hosted integration runtime**.
-The runtime is created as part of your data landing zone deployment.
+- **Self-hosted integration runtime.** The runtime is created as part of your data landing zone deployment.

 > [!NOTE]
 > In this tutorial, placeholders refer to prerequisite resources you deploy before you begin the tutorial: